 Next, think about where you live and how you would leave, both from your residence and around your hometown.
 Know where you and your family will go during an emergency.
 Set a place to meet in case the family gets separated.
 Landlines and cellphones are often knocked out during hurricanes and similar disasters.
 In these cases, social media is another way to keep in touch with loved ones.
 Also, don’t forget to include planning for pets and small children.

-This hurricane season, stay safe and remember that CHI St. Luke’s Health emergency rooms are always ready to help in a medical emergency.
+This hurricane season, stay safe and remember that St. Luke’s Health emergency rooms are always ready to help in a medical emergency.
 Find your nearest location so you know where to go when minutes matter.